-Pembina disaggregates its revenue streams into three categories based on the nature of the revenue generating activity and the certainty of the associated cashflows to be received from the customer.
+Pembina disaggregates its revenue streams from contacts with customers into three categories based on the nature of the revenue generating activity and the certainty of the associated cashflows to be received from the customer.
 Information about the nature of the services provided, consideration received, and timing of the satisfaction of performance obligations for each category is discussed below.